hanami/guides/content/v2.1/introduction/building-a-web-app.md

 $ bundle exec hanami generate action books.create
 ```

-The application's routes now include the expected routes - invoking the `books.new` action for GET requests to `/books/new`, and the `books.create` action for `POST` requests to `/books`:
+The app's routes now include the expected routes - invoking the `books.new` action for GET requests to `/books/new`, and the `books.create` action for `POST` requests to `/books`:

 ```ruby
 module Bookshelf